 We recommend that you arrive 10-15 minutes before class begins.
 Once you fill out a short waiver, the teacher will show you where you can leave your belongings and help you get the equipment you’ll be using during the day’s class – typically a set of light weights, a ball, and a tube.
 Your teacher will bring you a mat halfway through class.
 Once you’ve got everything you need, just find a spot in the studio where you feel comfortable, facing the front mirror.

 Yes, men are absolutely welcome to take a class at Pure Barre.
 Although you will usually find a majority of women in our classes, we have a lot of men who attend regular classes and see great results.

 If you have been taking Pure Barre classes regularly, Pure Barre can continue to be a safe and effective exercise option while pregnant.
 Everyone’s pregnancy is different, so it is a good idea to consult with your doctor to ensure he/she is comfortable with you continuing to take class.
 Some studios require a doctor’s note.
 Make sure to let your Pure Barre staff and instructors know that you are pregnant, so that we can walk you through any modifications you may need through different stages of pregnancy.
 As with any exercise program, if at any point during your workout you begin to feel faint, dizzy, or have physical discomfort, you should stop immediately and consult a physician.

-Each Pure Barre class is 55 minutes and begins with a warm-up in the center of the room, on the floor, and then standing with light weights to work those arm muscles.
+Each Pure Barre class begins with a warm-up in the center of the room, on the floor, and then standing with light weights to work those arm muscles.
 We’ll then move to the barre to work your thighs and your seat.
 After the seat work, you’ll do a series of ab exercises, followed by a cool down.
 While the flow of class is always the same, we are always changing the music and exercises, so you never experience the same class twice!